DharaniPulimamidi/multi-cloud-active-active-deployment/Project6_MultiCloud_ActiveActive.md

 ## Scope & assumptions
 - Two cloud accounts: AWS (with ability to create IAM roles, Route53, Lambda, DynamoDB, S3) and Azure (subscription with permissions to create Function Apps, Traffic Manager/Front Door, Cosmos DB, Storage Account).
-- We will use Terraform for IaC and GitHub Actions for CI/CD (adjust to Azure DevOps / Jenkins if required).
+- Used Terraform for IaC and GitHub Actions for CI/CD (adjust to Azure DevOps / Jenkins if required).
 - Example app: a simple HTTP API (serverless) that returns region/instance metadata and writes simple objects to the datastore.
 - RPO: eventual consistency; RTO: immediate traffic shift via DNS/traffic manager.